merely-useful/py-rse/index.md

 Changes not staged for commit:
   (use "git add <file>..." to update what will be committed)
-  (use "git checkout -- <file>..." to discard changes in working directory)
+  (use "git restore <file>..." to discard changes in working directory)
 	  modified:   results/dracula.png

 no changes added to commit (use "git add" and/or "git commit -a")
 ```